Prevention of migraine attacks: Behavioral interventions

 Behavioral interventions focus on different methods to change behaviors and can be used alone or along with medications.
 Exercise for 15–20 minutes per day may be helpful for reducing the frequency of migraine attacks.
 Recommended lifestyle changes include stopping tobacco use and reducing behaviors that interfere with sleep.
+Sleep modifications including improving sleep hygiene have been shown to reduce headache frequency in adults with frequent migraines.
 Diet, visualization, and self-hypnosis are also alternative treatments and prevention approaches.
 General dietary restriction has not been demonstrated to be an effective approach to treating migraine.
 Sexual activity has been reported by a proportion of males and females with migraine to relieve migraine pain significantly in some cases.
 CBT, relaxation training, and mindfulness have also been shown to have some effect on mitigating migraine frequency, albeit with limited data on the changes to quality of life.
+In children and teens, CBT, relaxation training, and biofeedback techniques may reduce the frequency of migraines.
+These behavioral interventions do not replace medical treatment, but rather augments them.
 Migraines can affect an individuals life in plenty areas.
-However, behavioral interventions can improve the overall wellbeing of an individual; affecting the extent and negative impact of migraines.A systematic review and meta-analysis showed that in children and adolescents CBT, biofeedback, and relaxation training has greater effectiveness on migraine reduction than education by itself.
-It is important to note that a 2024 PCORI review found that while behavioral interventions such as CBT, and relaxation may reduce migraine frequency, the generalized strength of evidence is low to moderate.
+However, behavioral interventions can improve the overall wellbeing of an individual; affecting the extent and negative impact of migraines.
+A systematic review and meta-analysis showed that in children and adolescents, the use of education combined with various behavioral interventions such as CBT, biofeedback, and relaxation-training has greater effectiveness on reducing the frequency of migraines than education alone.
+However, a 2024 PCORI review found that while these behavioral interventions may reduce migraine frequency, the generalized strength of evidence is low to moderate.
 Interventions such as biofeedback, acceptance and commitment therapy, and hypnotherapy have not demonstrated enough evidence to determine whether or not they are useful in preventing migraines.
 In another systematic review, migraine education in adults was also studied as a means for migraine prevention.
 These studies were unique in that education was used in isolation without any other concurrent treatments.
-The reports on migraine frequency were mixed, with one study finding a statistically significant effect against education, and another studying reporting that there was a reduction in attacks by 6 migraine days/month compared to the control group.
+The reports on migraine frequency were mixed, with one study finding a statistically significant effect against education, and another study reporting that there was a reduction in attacks by 6 migraine days/month compared to the control group.